evanshortiss/fhlog/README.md

 ## Contributing
 Contributions are always welcome!
-There is no formal style guide, just follow the style already present in the codebase.
+There is no formal style guide, just follow the style already present in the codebase and be sure to run the tests.

+Running the tests will execute them in the Chrome browser and Node.js.
+You need to accept a FileSystem storage request during this time in Chrome.